-Asparagus is a perennial vegetable plant that can be a long-lasting, permanent addition to a home garden.
-This vegetable requires well-draining soil to thrive; waterlogged soil can cause the roots of the asparagus plant to rot.
-Growing asparagus in raised beds offers them well-draining soil, as well as being a more convenient way to plant asparagus, since it does not require that you till the soil deeply with a rotary tiller.
+Asparagus (Asparagus officinalis, USDA zones 3-10) is a perennial vegetable plant that can be a long-lasting, permanent addition to a home garden.
+This vegetable requires well-draining soil to thrive, as waterlogged soil causes root rot.
+Growing asparagus in raised beds offers them proper drainage and an easier planting bed that doesn't require deep tilling.

-Prepare the raised bed in advance before the last frost of the season ends.
-Place the raised bed in a sunny location of the yard that receives six to eight hours of sunlight daily.
-Asparagus plants can tolerate some light shade.
-It is best to have a raised bed that is at least 12 inches in height to accommodate the growing root systems of the asparagus plants.
+Prepare the raised bed before the last frost of the season ends.
+Though asparagus can tolerate some light shade, it's best to locate the raised bed in an area that gets six to eight hours of sunlight each day.
+Raise the bed to at least 12 inches in height to accommodate drainage and growth.

-Fill the raised bed with good-quality topsoil that is blended with compost or other organic matter such as manure or peat moss.
-Lay black plastic over the entire raised bed, covering the soil.
-This will help to retain heat within the soil for an early spring planting.
+Prepare the bed with a good-quality soil that is blended with compost or other organic matter such as manure or peat moss.
+Laying black plastic over the entire raised bed helps to retain heat within the soil for an early spring planting.

-Remove the black plastic when the last frost date has passed.
-Dig trenches 6 inches deep and 5 feet apart with a garden trowel.
-Sprinkle 1 lb. of triple superphosphate (0-46-0) for every 50 feet of soil into the trenches.
+Remove the black plastic when there's no more danger of frost and dig trenches 10 inches deep and five feet apart with a long-handled garden cultivator or trenching shovel.
+In each trench, sprinkle one pound of triple superphosphate (0-46-0) for every 50 feet of soil.

-Spread 2 to 3 inches of peat moss throughout the asparagus bed when the tips begin to emerge from the soil, usually in one to two weeks.
-The peat moss aids the soil in retaining more moisture and acts as a weed barrier within the asparagus' raised bed.
+Spread two to three inches of mulch throughout the asparagus bed when the trench is filled in, which will help the soil to retain more moisture and will act as a weed barrier within the raised bed.

-Harvest a few asparagus spears when the plants are in their second growing season, and have reached heights between 7 and 9 inches tall.
+Harvest a few asparagus spears when the plants are in their second growing season and reach heights of seven to nine inches tall.
 Cut the spears off the plant at soil level with a sharp knife.
 Leave half of the asparagus spears on the plant to provide energy for the third season's crop.